kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 There are many other very useful aspects of Rust for the data science pipeline, including:

 * Predictable performance during scaling
-* Cargo testing, benchmarking, and documentation help dev follow good practices
+* Cargo testing, benchmarking, and documentation help devs follow good coding practices
 * Trait composition/generics limit the need for messy glue code
 * Many benchmarks (like those on [this blog](http://www.suchin.co/2016/04/25/Matrix-Multiplication-In-Rust-Pt-1/)) suggest Rust's strong performance in numerics